EuroPython/website/data/pages-content/social-event.md

 ## Social Event Summary ##

 - Where: The conference venue, the CCD.
-- When: Tuesday July 12, starting at 20:00 CEST
+- When: Thursday July 14, starting at 20:00 CEST
-- Price: 10 € (**not refundable**).
-The ticket includes free food, two hours of free drinks (you have to pay for drinks yourself after that) and live entertainment.
+- Price: 20 € (**not refundable**).
+The ticket includes a bento box, and a welcome drink (you have to pay for drinks yourself after that) and live tradicional Irish music.
 - Schedule:
-    - Entrance will open starting at 19:00 CEST
+    - 19:00 CEST Event starts
-    - Party will start at 20:00 CEST
+    - 20:00 - 22:00 CEST Live Traditional Irish Music - Listen to music played by 3 local Irish musicians.
+There will be a couple of dancers who’ll be there to show you how to join in with the dancing throughout the show.
+    - 22:00 - 23:30 CEST Social continues
-    - Closing: 23:30 CEST
+    - 23:30 CEST Bar closing.

+### Food Selection
+We have a selection of Bento boxes to cater for most preferences.
+The menu will be:
+- Grilled chicken with tabbouleh, tender stem broccoli, pomegranate.
+- Marinated Salmon with sesame and galangal, quinoa and oriental cabbage.
+- Sautéed tempeh with rice noodle and black radish galangal and baby corn.

+Accompanied with: California maki roll with wasabi and soya sundried tomato sourdough.
+Followed by: Raspberry cheesecake with raspberry jelly.

+_We will also have **vegan** options._

+*Please note the CCD is a cashless venue and only except card/ contactless payments.*
 ---
 <div style={{textAlign: "center"}}>
 <Note>Big THANK YOU to our... </Note>